 What are their needs?
 The few Banjarese who have become Christians have had to leave their villages and families because of extreme persecution.
 They are in great need of teaching and encouragement to help them stand firm in the face of such opposition.

 The Banjarese are in desperate need of the Gospel of Christ.

 Prayer Points * Pray that the Lord will call long-term workers to go to Malaysia and work among the Banjarese.

 * Ask the Holy Spirit to soften the hearts of the Banjarese of Malaysia so that they will be receptive to the Gospel.

 * Pray that God will give the small number of Banjarese believers boldness to share Christ with their own people.

 * Ask God to raise prayer teams who will begin breaking up the soil through worship and intercession.

-* Ask the Lord to bring forth a triumphant Banjarese church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language.
+* Ask the Lord to bring forth a strong Banjarese Church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language.